zbentley/bash-tricks/range/README.md

 ## Examples

-The following `echo` statements are all equivalent:
+The following statements are all equivalent:

 ```bash
 one=1 ten=10